 Getting the best results

 Arranging finished project photography is a commitment of your time, money and resources.
-More than that, with some projects there is often only one opportunity to photograph.
+More than that, with a lot of projects there is often only one opportunity to photograph.
 We want the very best results, and great photography rarely happens by accident.
 Careful planning and communication will always lead to a more efficient and productive shoot.

 Each project is unique, but these notes will help to identify and address issues that may come up in the planning and production of any architectural photography assignment.

 Provide the exact location.

 Can you walk through the project?
 If not can you provide maps, site plans, progress photographs?
 Time spent on the day of photography getting oriented, planning shot lists and schedule is time taken away from production.

 What are the assignment goals?
 What concepts, materials, spaces need to be highlighted?
 Any elements to downplay or avoid?
 How many spaces do you want to have photographed, how many views?

 Who will use the photography and how?
 What is your target audience- proposals, contests, publication?